ronjb/float_column/README.md

 [![Pub](https://img.shields.io/pub/v/flutter_widget_from_html_core.svg)](https://pub.dev/packages/float_column)

-A Flutter package for building a vertical column of widgets and text with the ability to "float" child widgets to the left or right, allowing the text to wrap around them — similar to the functionality of the CSS `float` and `clear` properties.
+Flutter FloatColumn widget for building a vertical column of widgets and text where the text wraps around floated widgets, similar to how CSS float works.

 ## Example